chatteleyn/news-website-auto-login/README.md

 ### Configuration Parameters

-- `login_url`: The URL present in the action attribute of the HTML login form.
+- `login_url`: The URL present in the action attribute of the HTML login form
-- `login`: The parameters to be injected in the POST request to log in.
+- `login`: The parameters to be injected in the POST request to log in
-- `not_logged_in`: The XPath of the HTML element indicating the user is not logged in.
+- `not_logged_in`: The XPath of the HTML element indicating the user is not logged in
+- `prefix`: A prefix to add before the title of the page
-- `strip`: A list of XPath expressions for HTML elements to remove from the result.
+- `strip`: A list of XPath expressions for HTML elements to remove from the result
 - `move`: A list of HTML elements to move within the result.
-Format: `[origin XPath, target XPath, position]` where position can be `inside-up`, `inside-bottom`, `outside-up`, or `outside-bottom`.
+Format: `[origin XPath, target XPath, position]` where position can be `inside-up`, `inside-bottom`, `outside-up`, or `outside-bottom`

 ### Additional Configuration Options